 This is part three of the continuing series of articles.
-In the first article of this series, I outlined three fundamental characteristics of waterfall system.
-In the previous article (part 2), I explained Phase-Gates and the unintended consequences when phase-gates encounter Agile transformation efforts.
-In this article I will dive into Large Batch hand-offs.
+In the first article of this series, I outlined three fundamental characteristics of the waterfall system.
+In the previous article (part 2), I explained Phase-Gates and the unintended consequences when phase gates encounter Agile transformation efforts.
+In this article, I will dive into Large Batch hand-offs.

 Working in large batches is based on thinking that handling large batch sizes during each phase optimizes:

 - Resource (people) utilization

 - Quality: By use of people’s primary skill set

 Most people are busy and have ample tasks to do.
 Often people are already behind and stressed about catching up with their workload.

 Despite high utilization, the organization system is struggling to get projects “done”.
 Management is stressed about active projects that never seem to be completed.

 With institutionalized busyness come weekly ‘red-yellow-green’ status meetings.
 Most participants turn on their zombie state and learn to check up on email under the drone of status updates.

 Design and architecture for finality as opposed to changeability.
 This leads to big upfront effort while designing and architecting.
 In subsequent phases – choices alternative to the initial design, get eliminated by the rule-of-thumb that any changes to requirements/design/architecture will require a lengthy and delayed review and approval process and hence are not needed.

 Large batches of testing and integration work get pushed towards the end of the project.
 Delays during previous phased hand-offs accumulate and get transferred to later phases of product delivery.